wassname/attentive-neural-processes/readme.md

 I've also made lots of tweaks for flexibility and stability and [replicated the DeepMind ANP results](anp_1d_regression.ipynb) in pytorch.
 The replication qualitatively seems like a better match than the other pytorch versions of ANP (as of 2019-11-01).
 You can see other code repositories in the see also section.

+It's not heavily documented, because most of my code never gets read or used.
+If you are using it, and it's confusing, make a github issue are we will add comments or docs together.

 - [Neural Processes for sequential data](#neural-processes-for-sequential-data)
   - [Experiment: Comparing models on real world data](#experiment-comparing-models-on-real-world-data)